 Now, I’m not someone who believes that dark topics should never be joked about.
 HOWEVER, there is a time and a place, and joking about death to your millions of teenage followers AS YOU’RE ENTERING THE JAPANESE SUICIDE FOREST is clearly not okay.
 It’d be like making a joke about Nazis while wandering around Auschwitz.
-You just don’t do it (well, some people do – blog post to follow).
+You just don’t do it (well, some people do).
 Knowing what is to come, the jokes seem to be in even poorer taste.
 Why on earth did Paul leave these jokes in when editing what turns into such a tragic video?

 Unfortunately, the worst is yet to come.
 Around the 5 minute mark, Logan says ‘I think there’s someone hanging right there,’ before the camera cuts to shots of his friends smiling and suppressing their laughter, saying ‘I think you’re f-cking right dude,’ and Logan apologising to the viewer because ‘this was supposed to be a fun vlog.’